mplacona/twilio-dart/README.md

 Twilio twilio = new Twilio(key, authToken, version);
 ```

-> And this will allow you access o any of the currently available methods on this wrapper (more on this later)
+> And this will allow you access to any of the currently available methods on this wrapper (more on this later)

 ### [Sending an SMS message](id:sending)
 * Create a new Twilio object as described in [Getting Started](#getting_started).